Abibubble/milestone2-harry-potter-quiz/README.md

 * Choose your house, the questions correlate to which house is chosen
 * Background music that can be toggled on and off
 * Settings page for music
-* Sound effects for correct or incorrect answer, which also can be toggled on or off
+* Sound effects for choosing a house, which also can be toggled on or off

 ### User Stories
 #### Client Goals